We earn a commission for products purchased through some links in this article.

 Many celebrity diets are seen as 'fads' but not the Low Fodmap Diet (or IBS diet).
 Here's everything you need to know about the latest diet trend.

-But the Fodmap diet is completely different because it wasn’t initially designed for weight loss (although this is a common side affect), but as a diet plan to help treat the symptoms of Irritable Bowel Syndrome (IBS).
+The kind that promise you’ll drop pounds in days just by drinking miracle smoothies, but the Low Fodmap Diet (or IBS diet) is completely different.
+It wasn’t initially designed for weight loss (although this is a common side affect), but as a diet plan to help treat the symptoms of Irritable Bowel Syndrome (IBS).

 By taking the most common foods that help sufferers avoid IBS symptoms, the diet plan alleviates medical problems whilst also being an all-round healthy diet for anyone looking for a balanced lifestyle.

 Fodmap is a scientifically researched plan that was originally designed at Melbourne University in Australia by nutritionists Peter Gibson and Susan Shepherd, for both adults and children suffering with Irritable Bowel Syndrome.
 It’s now the primary management strategy for IBS patients in Australia.

 Fodmap is an acronym for the types of ‘short chain’ carbohydrates that can cause problems for those with IBS.
 The problem with these Fodmap carbohydrates is that they are poorly absorbed in the small intestine and then enter the colon where they are fermented by bacteria and cause gas.

 Whilst poor absorption happens to everyone, it is sufferers of IBS symptoms – bloating, flatulence, diarrhea – who should really consider the low Fodmaps diet as it can help to relieve some of their symptoms.

 The Fodmap diet works perfectly for those who are sick of suffering the symptoms of IBS and are trying to avoid flare-ups, but can also make a great eating plan for those looking to feel healthier.